Transgender rights movement: People of color

-The social stigma of being transgender is a cause for poor health care, which manifests into other areas of transgender people.
+The social stigma of being transgender is a cause for poor health care, which manifests in other areas of transgender people.
 Social determinants of health, including violence and discrimination, may result in negative personal psychological and physiological effects.
-The access to proper health care is essential in both the transitioning and resilience.
-In a study of resilience of transgender people of color, Jay, a 41-year-old FTM POC, stated he "had no place to turn to get help in transition—and worked five jobs trying to save money for surgery that [he] never knew if [he] would be able to afford."
+Access to proper health care is essential in both transitioning and resilience.
+In a study of the resilience of transgender people of color, Jay, a 41-year-old FTM POC, stated he "had no place to turn to get help in transition—and worked five jobs trying to save money for surgery that [he] never knew if [he] would be able to afford."
 Another key factor to the resilience to opposition of transgender POC involved having a strong sense of pride in both ethnic and gender identities.
-Developing this sense of pride can be a process, which involves overcoming barriers such as transphobia and racism.
+Developing this sense of pride can be a process that involves overcoming barriers such as transphobia and racism.
 However, once these barriers are in fact crossed, transgender POC can start to see themselves in a better light and use their inner strength and confidence to be more persistent, optimistic, and positivity-oriented.

 In recent years, there have been several housing crises among transgender people, especially transgender people of color.
-According to a 2016 Gallup poll, 10.052 million people in the United States identify as lesbian, gay, or transgender, and millennials, or those born between 1980 and 1998, drive virtually all of all of the increases overall LGBT self-identification.
+According to a 2016 Gallup poll, 10.052 million people in the United States identify as lesbian, gay, or transgender.
+Millennials, or those born between 1980 and 1998, drive virtually all of the increases overall LGBT self-identification.
 As the millennial generation has entered the college age, trans individuals have seen difficulty in securing basic housing rights and needs.
 There is a definite predominance of sex-segregated bathrooms, locker rooms, and housing where transgender people regularly are denied access, and are harassed and challenged for their gender identity.
 Most universities operate on the premise that gender is binary and static, and this can be especially problematic with either poorer transgender individuals or transgender people of color, since 55% of college students in the United States are white and the average income for families with college students is $74,000 – 60% higher than the national average of $46,326.